 The neck has a tough job.
 Our heads weigh about 11 pounds, and supporting that bowling ball is the job of the neck.
-When things go wrong, neck pain can result, but many different structures can cause it.
+When the joints become misaligned, neck pain can result, but many different structures can be the cause of it.

 Muscles and ligaments are the most common tissues to be injured.
 Car accidents, prolonged poor posture, or just sleeping wrong can cause the neck muscles to hurt.
 Muscle pain usually feels like a soreness with some sharp, stabbing pain on movement.
 It can also feel like a bruise.
 Due to the anatomy of the neck, muscle injuries can cause pain to radiate in the upper back and the arms.
 Muscles can also go into spasm, where they contract uncontrollably.
 Spasm pain is severe, and when it hits can make you unable to move for a few seconds.

 Intervertebral disc injuries are less common, but more painful.
 Injuries to the discs can result from trauma, like a car accident, or repetitive wear, like degenerative arthritis.
 When the disc bulges or herniates in the neck, it often hits the nerve, causing pain down the arm into the hand.

 The spinal nerves that run down your arms start in your neck.
 Bulging discs, inflamed muscles or poor neck posture can irritate these nerves.
 Often called pinched nerves, this pain feels like burning or electrical pain, and can be accompanied by tingling or numbness in the arms and hands.